Microsoft/azure-docs.pt-pt/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 #Select the target subscription for the current session
 Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"

-#Register the target storage account with your active directory environment under the target OU (for example: "OU=ComputersOU,DC=prod,DC=corp,DC=contoso,DC=com")
+# Register the target storage account with your active directory environment under the target OU (for example: "OU=ComputersOU,DC=prod,DC=corp,DC=contoso,DC=com")
-#You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
+# You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
+Join-AzStorageAccountForAuth `
+        -ResourceGroupName "<resource-group-name-here>" `
+        -Name "<storage-account-name-here>" `
+        -DomainAccountType "ComputerAccount" `
-join-AzStorageAccountForAuth -ResourceGroupName "<resource-group-name-here>" -Name "<storage-account-name-here>" -DomainAccountType "<ServiceLogonAccount|ComputerAccount>" -OrganizationalUnitName "<ou-name-here>"
+        -OrganizationalUnitName "<ou-name-here>"
 ```

-A seguinte descrição resume todas as ações realizadas quando o `join-AzStorageAccountForAuth` cmdlet é executado.
+A seguinte descrição resume todas `Join-AzStorageAccountForAuth` as ações realizadas quando o cmdlet é executado.
 Pode executar estes passos manualmente, se preferir não utilizar o comando:

 > [!NOTE]
-> Se já executou o script join-AzStorageAccountForAuth acima com sucesso, vá para a secção seguinte "3.
+> Se já executou `Join-AzStorageAccountForAuth` o guião acima com sucesso, vá para a secção seguinte "3.
 Confirme que a funcionalidade está ativada".
 Não precisa de realizar as operações abaixo novamente.

 #### <a name="a-checking-environment"></a>a.
 Ambiente de verificação